 One or two tips for risk assessment

-Use European to risk assessment standard EN 62305-2.
-Some countries make it compulsory to use the standard when considering surge protection for big and or highly sensitive buildings like industrial facilities, hospitals, and data centers.
+Use European HD 60364-5-53, for example.
+Some countries make it compulsory to use this standard when considering surge protection for big and/or highly sensitive buildings like industrial facilities, hospitals, and data centers.

-Otherwise, bear this rule of thumb in mind: always install a Type 2 surge arrestor.
-If the distance between the surge arrestor and the equipment to be protected is greater than 10 metres, then add a Type 2 or Type 3 SPD, close to the load to be protected.
+Otherwise, bear this rule of thumb in mind: always install a Type 2 surge protection.
+If the distance between the surge protector and the equipment to be protected is greater than 10 meters, then add a Type 2 or Type 3 SPD, close to the load to be protected.

 Protect your surge protection devices

-Although surge arresters don’t trip, the following end-of-life scenarios are possible:
+Although SPDs don’t trip, the following end-of-life scenarios are possible:

-You choose a circuit breaker according to the short circuit current in the building where the surge arrester is installed.
-So, for example, a disconnection circuit breaker with a short-circuit breaking current of <6kA is suitable for a residential building.
+You should choose a circuit breaker according to the short circuit current of the building where the SPD is installed.
+For example, a disconnection circuit breaker with a short-circuit breaking current lower than 6kA is suitable for a residential building.
 For an office, it is usually 15kA or 20kA.

-Choosing the right surge arrester and protective circuit breaker – at a glance
+Choosing the right SPD and protective circuit breaker – at a glance

 The schematic below gives you an idea of the basic parameters you should factor into your choice of surge protection.

-Better still – make an informed, comprehensive choice of surge arresters
+Better still – make an informed, comprehensive choice of surge protection

-Check out and download this software (5.2Mo) to know about choosing the right surge protection devices and circuit breakers for the right application.
+Check out our Surge Protection Device Selector to better know about choosing the right surge protection devices and circuit breakers for the right application.